 Explore the route now, but some of it is on foot.
 A rideable corridor to the Murrumbidgee River came up again with the release of “The best of Canberra mountain bike experience” report this week.
 Here is the proposed route.

 Mountain biking is described in glowing terms.
 The ACT Greens submission to “The best of Canberra mountain bike experience” consultation last year is worth reading.
 It is well researched.
 Mountain biking is good value you for money and hampered by the inability of Government to exploit it.

+The relationship between power and torque is confusing.
 E-bikes have an electric motor.
 The regulation is measured in power (Watts) but its performance, particularly for mountain bikes, depends on torque (Nm).
 Making sense of this is not easy.
-Everybody gets confused.
-Some understanding will help with your e-bike shopping.

 Scooters are gaining in popularity now that they have been legalised in the ACT.
 Scooters are mobility devices and a great way to cover that last mile to the bus stop.
 However, they are unlikely to ever replace or slow the growth of bike usage.
 The motivation for buying a scooter or a bike is quite different.

 Playgrounds are essential for children.
 With children, you would be familiar with hours spent at a playground.
 Living close to a good playground is of greatly valued.
 If you are out on the bike, why not ride there.
 For small kids, this will be the local playground, however, if they are older there may be a “play space” close by.